alexvolok/alexvolok.github.io/_posts/2020-01-13-adf-devops-generate-az-cli.md

 $StorageName = "adls$EnvironmentName$Stage".Replace("-","")
 ```

-And a one-liner to check values of variables:
+And then a one-liner to check values of variables:

 ```powershell
 Get-Variable ResourceGroupName, ADFName, KeyVaultName, StorageName | Format-Table